 Riseley and his wife, Juliet, a past district governor, are Rotary Foundation Major Donors and Bequest Society members.
 They live on seven hectares at Moorooduc, where they practice their personal philosophy of sustainable and organic living.

 Gulam A. Vahanvaty

 Rotary Club of Bombay

 Gulam A. Vahanvaty joined his family’s scrap processing and ship-breaking business and later diversified into other enterprises.
-In 1978, Vahanvaty traveled to Indiana (then District 656) as a member of a Group Study Exchange, which he describes as “a life-enhancing experience” that made him want to join Rotary.
+In 1978, Vahanvaty traveled to Indiana as a member of a Group Study Exchange, which he describes as “a life-enhancing experience” that made him want to join Rotary.

-A Rotarian since 1979, he oversaw a record contribution to The Rotary Foundation of $654,000 as district governor, the largest in Indian Rotary districts until 2006–07.
-He has served RI as regional Rotary Foundation coordinator, committee chair and member, and training leader.
+A Rotarian since 1979, he oversaw a record contribution to The Rotary Foundation of $654,000 as district governor.
+He has also served Rotary as regional Rotary Foundation coordinator, committee chair and member, and training leader.

 Vahanvaty has received Rotary’s Service Above Self Award and the Rotary Foundation Citation for Meritorious Service and Rotary Foundation Distinguished Service Award.
 He and his late wife, Haseena, are Benefactors and Major Donors to the Foundation.

 Michael F. Webb

 Rotary Club of Mendip

-Mike Webb is a Fellow of the Institute of Chartered Accountants in England and Wales, and senior partner in an accounting practice in the City of Wells, in southwest England.
-Mike is also involved locally and nationally as treasurer and trustee of a number of charitable and sports organizations.
+Mike Webb is a Fellow of the Institute of Chartered Accountants in England and Wales, and senior partner in an accounting practice in the City of Wells in southwest England.
+He is also the treasurer or trustee of a number of local and national charitable and sports organizations.

-A Rotarian since 1976, Webb has served Rotary International as director, RI president’s representative, committee member and chair, vice chair for the 2016 Council on Legislation and the Council on Resolutions, RI training leader and district governor.
+A Rotarian since 1976, Webb has served Rotary as director, RI president’s representative, committee member and chair, vice chair of the Council on Legislation and the Council on Resolutions, RI training leader, and district governor.
 He has served Rotary International in Great Britain and Ireland as treasurer and president.
-Webb and his wife, Alison, are major donors and Paul Harris Fellows, and he is also a member of the Bequest Society.
+Webb and his wife, Alison, are Major Donors and Paul Harris Fellows, and he is also a member of the Bequest Society.

 Rotary Club of Sae Hanyang

 Sangkoo Yun is a graduate of the School of Architecture at Syracuse University in New York and president of Dongsuh Corp., an architectural materials trading and engineering firm.
 He is involved in many civic organizations with a special interest in preservation of cultural heritage.